alesegdia/CARdieMAN/README.md

 LICENSE
 ---

-I plan on publishing **CARdieMAN** soon at the store with a few ads and see if I can earn a couple of beers.
+~~I plan on publishing **CARdieMAN** soon at the store with a few ads and see if I can earn a couple of beers.~~

+## CARdieMAN is published on the store!

-The purpose of placing all the code, graphics, music and sfx here is just to let anyone build its own free-from-ads version, or just check how it is done, but **NOT** ~~steal~~ release at the store or sell it.
+The purpose of placing all the code, graphics, music and sfx here is just to let anyone build it, or just check how it is done, but **NOT** ~~steal~~ release at the store or sell it.
 You can share a build at common sharing websites or p2p if you want **ONLY IF** you give credits and link to this github repository and you **DO NOT** earn any money and/or credits with it.